 This comes as the second e-mail from us in less than a week for about half the mailing list.
 The other half didn't receive our Christmas greetings and update letter so it is repeated below.
 Sorry for any inconvenience.

 The only new stuff for us since Christmas was the Big Feed.
 Three SOWER couples went across to Matamoros with Way of the Cross and a bunch of volunteers from Oklahoma and Texas to paint seven houses that were donated through the WOTC.
 They also cooked chicken and beans enough to feed 5,000 people.
 Juanita stayed on this side of the border and helped prepare meals for the work teams.
 Paul helped very little with this by running a few errands for supplies, but mostly puttered around getting the rig ready to be stored and then ready to head to our next SOWER project near Houston.
 That is scheduled for February.
 Most of January will be occupied in Nicaragua.
 We leave Thursday.
 Pray for us and the WOTC team members that will follow there for Medfest, a medical outreach.

 Tonight we will join the WOTC in their annual chili cook-off and fireworks and probably be in bed a few hours before midnight.
 (Please don't call at midnight.
 Thanks :0) )

 Paul & Juanita

 Last Year we were in Canada during the Big Feed and this year we lurked on the USA side of the border, but Leonard Cook went both times.
 His pictures are below.
 In 2012 seven pre-fab houses were purchased for needy families and painted by SOWER couples and WOTC volunteers.
 At $1,000 for 12 foot by 20 foot buildings with a door and two windows I don't know how they do it.
-Of course they don't have quite the snow load or insualtion issues we deal with in Canada.
-In 2011 a church was build during Big Feed.
+Of course they don't have quite the snow load or insulation issues we deal with in Canada.